initialcommit-com/git-sim/docs/vscode.md

 With Node available, `npx @vscode/vsce package` in `vscode/` produces the same file.
 To try changes live, open `vscode/` in VS Code and press F5.

+## Publishing

+Two registries, both free, same `.vsix`:

+- **Visual Studio Marketplace** (VS Code): a publisher named `initialcommit` at marketplace.visualstudio.com/manage, then upload the `.vsix` there, or `vsce login initialcommit` and `vsce publish` with a Personal Access Token that has the Marketplace "Manage" scope.
+Verifying the initialcommit.com domain with a DNS TXT record adds the publisher check mark.
+- **Open VSX** (Cursor, Windsurf, VSCodium and other forks, which cannot use Microsoft's marketplace): an account at open-vsx.org, the publisher agreement, then upload the `.vsix` or `npx ovsx publish -p <token>`.

+The page each registry shows is `vscode/README.md`; images in it must be reachable on the repository's default branch.

 ## How it works

 - Simulations: `git-sim --img-format html --output-only-path <command>` in the